intel/DualScreen.Net/README.md

 Get started
 ===========

-(A simple example and review will be here...)
+(A simple example and review will be here soon...)

-DualScreen.Net Contributors.
+Software by Intel Corporation 2014.
+Look Inside our code.
+It's for you.